Contact Us

 **Individual results may vary.
 All surgery carries risks.

-You should get a second opinion from an equally qualified Specialist Plastic Surgeon before proceeding with surgery.
+You should seek a second opinion from an equally qualified Specialist Plastic Surgeon before proceeding with surgery.